olayinkaokewale/react-native-select-picker/README.md

 | **value** | any | null | Yes | The value of the option is passed in here and it is the value passed to the `onValueChange` function. |

 ## Changelog
+- 0.0.12: Added a title prop for the modal dropdown select page
+- 0.0.11: Updated some third-party library imports
 - 0.0.10: Fixes input disabled issue _(when disabled prop is passed, it renders the input disabled)_
 - 0.0.9: Removed `Picker` from `react-native` library and imported from `@react-native-community/picker` for projects using `react-native` 0.60 and above.
 - 0.0.81: Removed the default **-- select --** placeholder on iOS.